Deschamps counting on Griezmann, Kante for World Cup

 "This is not his best period, but it does not mean that I question what he is capable of doing.
 I know very well what he can bring to the collective."

-Along with Kylian Mbappe and Adrien Rabiot, also missing in the draw with Croatia, Kante will miss the game in Vienna due to lingering injury concerns.
+Along with Kylian Mbappe and Adrien Rabiot, also missing in Monday's draw to Croatia, Kante will miss Friday's game in Vienna due to lingering injury concerns.

-The 31 year has sat extensive periods on the sidelines at club level over the past three seasons, with continual hamstring problems denying him from a consistent run of minutes at Chelsea.
+Over the past three seasons, the 31-year has sat extensive periods on the sidelines at the club level, with continual hamstring problems denying him from a consistent run of minutes at Chelsea.

 After missing almost two months of football this past season, Deschamps concedes that Kante's fitness needs to be managed, but will hope to count on him.